litbadapple/badapple/README.md

 /pongo  :Coding for pongo challenge match.

-/blogs  :Document for usefull knowledge.
+/blogs  :Document for useful knowledge.

+/misc	:Code or Tools that will be useful.